The perfect surprise for a loved one

 Back in August 2022 I was contacted by my client Paul asking me to create a wildlife painting for his wife.

 They had both seen my wildlife art on BBC Spotlight and fell in love with my paintings.
 Paul and his wife are regular visitors to Africa and love watching the extraordinary wildlife out there.
 They had purchased an oil painting of a tiger by a local artist some years before, and so Paul was keen to add to their collection.
 Knowing how his wife’s favourite animal was the African leopard, he knew this would be the perfect subject for his wife’s surprise painting.
-She was currently enthralled with a series on TV following the life of a mother leopard and her cubs, and so we decided the painting should feature a mother and cub, and focus in on the close bond between them.
+She was currently enthralled with a series on TV following the life of a mother leopard and her cubs, and so we decided the leopard painting should feature a mother and cub, and focus in on the close bond between them.

 The planning stages

 Paul told me how his daughter and wife were so in tune with each other they were almost like one person!
-He knew that his daughter Alison would be the perfect person for me to arrange the finer details of the portrait with, as she would know exactly what her mother would like!
+He knew that his daughter Alison would be the perfect person for me to arrange the finer details of the leopard painting with, as she would know exactly what her mother would like!

 Over the next few weeks, I put together multiple composition options and sent them over to Alison, who went through them and gave me feedback on which she felt captured the right emotion for the painting.
 After a few rounds of refining the composition, we had a plan together.
 We chose to feature a young leopard cub gazing up into his mothers’ eyes, the painting focusing in on their faces and the tender gaze between them both.
 Having them positioned almost nose to nose cemented the feeling of connection between them both.

 The drawing was to be A2 in size, and so I knew I could go all out with the detail to make it look incredibly realistic.
 I wanted the finished artwork to be a striking centre piece that would attract attention and look fantastic in my client’s home.